nahtanojako/100-days-of-code/log.md

  ### Day 1: February 20, 2019

 **Today's Progress**: Practising React part from udemy on create react app.Practising components and classes and sub-classes in react.

+ ### Day 3: February 21, 2019

+**Today's Progress**:Making indecision app, learned and practised making props and connecting different components and relating the children props with parents.